KILTprotocol/docs/docs/concepts/did.md

 DIDs are used to authorize (sign) some operations, but the resulting signature must then be submitted to the blockchain by a KILT account, which must pay for the transaction fees.

 Hence, even though a DID has the format `did:kilt:4rp4rcDHP71YrBNvDhcH5iRoM3YzVoQVnCZvQPwPom9bjo2e` with `4rp4rcDHP71YrBNvDhcH5iRoM3YzVoQVnCZvQPwPom9bjo2e` being a valid KILT account, there is no (immediate) relationship between the DID and this account and hence this account should not be considered in isolation as a KILT account, but only with its `did:kilt` prefix, which makes it a valid DID.
-Hence, if instructed to "*send some funds to the account in your DID by removing the `did:kilt` prefix*", please ignore the advice, as sending funds to a DID can result in those funds being lost without the proper technical expertise.
+Hence, if instructed to "*send some funds to the DID by using the account after the `did:kilt` prefix*", please ignore the advice, as sending funds to a DID can result in those funds being lost without the required technical expertise.